-The Arthur H. Murphy & the Baychester Houses are a part of the NextGeneration NYCHA initiative in which fully public houses will be converted to Section 8 housing.
-As a part of this initiative we were engaged to create a pre-schematic design that would propose comprehensive renovations to the complexes.
-The proposed design would address roofing replacement, entry upgrades, kitchen upgrades, bathroom upgrades, and facade repairs.
+The Arthur H. Murphy and Baychester Houses are a part of the NextGeneration NYCHA initiative in which fully public houses will be converted to Section 8 housing.
+As a part of this initiative, we were engaged to create a pre-schematic design that would propose comprehensive renovations to the complexes.
+This design would address roofing replacement, entry upgrades, kitchen upgrades, bathroom upgrades, and facade repairs.

-Baychester Houses were also constructed in the early 1960s, located toward the northern edge of the Bronx.
-The low-level buildings (6 six stories each) are typical of public houses of the time in which each building is surrounded by green space.
+The Baychester Houses were also constructed in the early 1960s and are located toward the northern edge of the Bronx.
+These low-level buildings at six stories each are typical of public houses constructed in a time when each building was surrounded by green space.
 There are 441 apartment units in the 12 buildings.